Understanding the Trans and Non-Binary Participation Policy

 - Trans and non-binary participants recorded female at birth are able to play hockey in the Female category (so long as they have not or are not currently undergoing hormone treatment), the Open category or in mixed hockey.

-- We encourage trans and non-binary participants recorded female at birth and have not or are not currently undertaking androgenising substances such as hormone treatment, to consider which category of Open and Female hockey is preferable for them.
+- We encourage trans and non-binary participants recorded female at birth and have not completed or are not currently undertaking gender-affirming hormone therapy, to consider which category of Open and Female hockey is preferable for them.
 They may also play in mixed hockey competitions as a female competitor.

 -